How Does Algorithmic Debt Repayment Strategies Work?

 return months, total_interest_paid

-Section 4: Payoff Comparison Matrix
+How Does Payoff Comparison Matrix Work?

 Repayment ModelTotal Monthly CashOutstanding tenureTotal Interest PaidNet Financial Savings